0x1001/Python-Course/README.md

 - Create new folder with your name in Solutions
 - For each solution add new folder in your folder
 - Once your solution is ready, commit and push it.
-- Create a pull request with your changes for this repository
+- Create a pull request with your changes
-- We can review your changes together
+- I will review your changes

 ## Knowledge
 - Python Documentation https://docs.python.org/